Daniel J. Frey

 When you are a child, you think you will have your teeth forever.

-Then one day one of them comes loose and soon they are all falling out.
+Then, one day, one of them comes loose, and soon they are all falling out.

-Your expectation did not match Reality.
+Your expectations did not match Reality.

 These stories we naturally believe to be true.